 - Do you ever have suicidal thoughts when you're feeling down?

-- How severe are your symptoms?
-Do they interfere with your daily life or relationships?
+- Do your symptoms interfere with your daily life or relationships?

-- Do you have any blood relatives with bipolar disorder or another mood disorder?
+- Do you have any blood relatives with bipolar disorder or depression?

 - What other mental or physical health conditions do you have?